-2. Determine the right plant - Next you should find what shrub that you will put in the area.
-This means you must find what will grow and thrive in that specific area, and then choose what you want from your list of plants.
-The things that should be taken in to consideration when picking a plant includes the shrubs maximum size, soil ph levels, fertilizer, sunlight, and water consumption.
+2. Determine the right plant - Next, you should find what shrub that you will put in the area.
+This means you must see what will grow and thrive in that specific area, and then choose what you want from your list of plants.
+The things that should be taken into consideration when picking a plant includes the shrubs maximum size, soil ph levels, fertilizer, sunlight, and water consumption.

 3. Go shopping - Look around at different sellers of the plant to see who offers the best value.